perusworld/besu-scripts/key-mgmt/README.md

 Most of the common functions are in [common.sh](common.sh), One can include that in their own scripts to customise the key generation.

 ### [gen-keys.sh](gen-keys.sh)
-This script is used to generate the keys used in [quorum-dev-quickstart - addon_features_tls](https://github.com/perusworld/quorum-dev-quickstart/tree/addon_features_tls).
-Copy the contents of the aove mentioned export folder to ./files/besu/config/besu/p2p-tls folder in quorum-dev-quickstart.
+This script is used to generate the keys with tls.
+Copy the contents of the above mentioned export folder to ./files/besu/config/besu/p2p-tls folder in besu-dev-quickstart.

 ### [gen-test-keys.sh](gen-test-keys.sh)
 This script is used to generate the keys used in the [Besu - PKI Module Test Cases](https://github.com/hyperledger/besu/tree/master/pki).
-Copy the contents of the aove mentioned export folder to ./pki/src/test/resources/keystore/ folder in besu.
+Copy the contents of the above mentioned export folder to ./pki/src/test/resources/keystore/ folder in besu.

 ### [gen-at-keys.sh](gen-at-keys.sh)
 This script is used to generate the keys used in the [Besu - Acceptance Test Cases](https://github.com/perusworld/besu/tree/master/acceptance-tests).
 Copy the contents of the above mentioned export folder to ./tests/src/test/resources/p2p-tls/ folder in besu.